luoyang9/blog/_posts/2018-08-27-catching-human-errors-in-kubernetes-manifests.md

 title: Catching Human Errors in Kubernetes Manifests
 ---

-Kubernetes is a poIrful container orchestration tool that is being rapidly adopted across the software industry.
+Kubernetes is a powerful container orchestration tool that is being rapidly adopted across the software industry.

-HoIver, getting Kubernetes to run requires a lot of configuration files that define the resources it manages (Deployments, Services, ConfigMaps, Secrets, and more).
+However, getting Kubernetes to run requires a lot of configuration files that define the resources it manages (Deployments, Services, ConfigMaps, Secrets, and more).
 All these files can get really complex really fast, and a couple of simple human errors in the configuration can potentially lead to hours of production downtime if no one catches it.

-Validating your Kubernetes manifests using custom rules that you can set would reduce or eliminate the amount of errors that make it to production.
+Validating your Kubernetes manifests using rules that you can customize would greatly reduce or eliminate the amount of human errors that make it to production.
+Luckily, during my summer internship at Wish, I built a tool to solve that problem: `gatekeeper`.

 <!--more-->